douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * kunribelulo - fellow rebel
 * kunteksto - context
 * kuntiriĝi - to contract
+* kunularo - companionship or group of peers
 * kunulo - companion; mate
 * kunveni - to assemble; to gather
 * kunvenigi - to convene